 We stock our entire product range, so your lead time is governed by the delivery option you choose: either a 3-5 working day window on our “Express Delivery Service”, or a 7-10 working day window on our “Economy Delivery Service”.

-We do have a UK showroom based in Loughborough, Leicestershire.
+We do have a composite decking showroom based in Loughborough, Leicestershire, UK.
 Customers are welcome to visit from Monday-Friday, our opening times are between 09:00-17:30.
 Call us on 01509 323 170 to arrange an appointment.

 Although we recommend using our subframe options in conjunction with our boards, it is not a necessity.
 Customers can also opt for a timber, plastic or steel subframe and as long as the principles outlined in our installation guide are followed, our warranty terms will still apply.

 Like all wood-plastic composite materials, our decking will expand and contract in varying temperatures.
 The rate of expansion and contraction is dictated by the outside environment – primarily the temperature.
 This must be taken into account ahead of installation as this has a bearing on the “end-to-end” spacing required between boards.
-For more information on this aspect, please consult the ‘Elements to Consider’ section of the installation guide.
+For more information on this aspect, please consult the elements to consider section of the online installation guide.

 Our traditional composite deck boards (Essential & Classic Ranges) are composed of wood fibres and recycled plastic and is uncapped, meaning it is not fully resistant to spot stains.
 If spillage or stain occurs, we recommend acting immediately – treating the affected area and following the steps in our care guide.
 Our capped composite deck boards (Advanced & Deluxe Ranges) are wrapped in a polymer shell that forms a protective barrier around the core of the product.
 This provides excellent stain resistance and an easy-clean surface.